-MacCready knew what happened to Nate.
+MacCready knew all about what happened to her husband Nate.
 She was surprised he hadn’t told her about his wife before.
 “I’m so sorry.”

 “My god, that’s awful.”
 Memories of Nate’s death flashed through her thoughts.
 “I know how that feels.
 The helplessness, the horror.”
 Tears clouded her vision.

 “That’s why I didn’t want to tell you about my wife, what happened to her.
 You have enough to deal with.”